estii20/dolce_vita_blog/README.md

 - Garamond: Garamond is a timeless serif font that offers a sense of tradition.
 - Pacifico: Pacifico is a fun and informal script font used for blog titles or special callouts.
-- Bodoni: Bodoni is a classic serif font which is elegant and sophisticated.
+- EB Garamond: EB Garamond is a classic serif font which is elegant and sophisticated.
 - Sans-serif used as an alternative font.

 - Fonts imported from [Google Fonts](https://fonts.google.com/).